maplibre/maplibre-gl-js-docs/docs/pages/example/video-on-a-map.md

 ---
 title: Add a video
-description: Satellite raster baselayer with video on top.
-Click on the map to play and pause.
+description: Display a video on top of a satellite raster baselayer.
 topics:
   - Sources
   - Layers